image 1299-1

 Have multiple payment options like UPI, wallets, net banking, EMI options, pay later, credit cards, etc., to ensure your customer doesn’t abandon checkout due to the absence of their preferred payment method.

-3. Optimize Mobile Checkout
+3. Optimize Mobile Checkout to Increase Transaction Success Rate

-70%+ of e-commerce transactions come from mobile users.
+More than 70% of e-commerce transactions come from mobile users.
 So, if your website is not optimised for mobile, it can have a significant impact on your payment success rate.

 What to do: